 Another project has provided a new playground for the Preparatory School.
 This project has led to old tarmac play areas being replaced with an all-weather, synthetic surface marked out for a number of sports including tennis, hockey, football and basketball, all of which are protected by a green mesh perimeter fence.
 This new playground is perfect for introducing our younger pupils to a wider range of sports and helps them develop new skills.
 An existing mini-obstacle course is also included finished off with several raised beds for our young gardeners to experience and grow their own vegetables.
 The Prep play ship nearby encourages creative play, inspiring the children’s minds whilst also developing co-ordination, play and agility.

-We are very fortunate to have a Woodland School on our school site, staffed by qualified practitioners.
+We are very fortunate to have a Forest School on our school site, staffed by qualified practitioners.
 All children are able to enjoy a variety of learning activities in the magnificent school grounds, and facilities are used to the full by all pupils, particularly those in the Prep School.
-Our boys and girls enjoy exploring the outdoors during Woodland School activities; trapping over the bridge like the Three Billy Goats Gruff, creating masterpieces in the muddy kitchen, growing plants in the school garden and using the large play equipment – speeding down the slide as they create their adventures.
-Lessons in our Woodland School are a highlight for all of our children, who explore nature and the changing seasons during fortnightly sessions throughout the year.
+Our boys and girls enjoy exploring the outdoors during Forest School activities; trapping over the bridge like the Three Billy Goats Gruff, creating masterpieces in the muddy kitchen, growing plants in the school garden and using the large play equipment – speeding down the slide as they create their adventures.
+Lessons in our Forest School are a highlight for all of our children, who explore nature and the changing seasons during fortnightly sessions throughout the year.

 The school portfolio was boosted significantly in 2014 with the building of a new Sixth Form block.
 The bespoke, two storey building is located on the rear of the school site with its beautiful terrace and first floor boardroom overlooking the treetops of our extensive wooded grounds and the banks of the River Tees.
 It has been designed to meet the growing demand for Sixth Form places across the Tees Valley and beyond.
 Learn more about our Sixth Form here.